-- Be a NZ registered nurse who meets the NCNZ criteria for expanded practice for registered nurses (9) OR a NZ Nurse Practitioner - Hold a current Annual Practicing Certificate (APC) with the NCNZ - Registered cervical smear taker in NZ is desirable but not essential to entry - Certificated intrauterine contraceptive (IUC) inserter (including the levonorgestrel IUC: Mirena) is desirable but not essential to entry - Have two years concurrent post registration women's health/ gynaecology experience within the last three years. - Registered nurses must be a minimum of proficient on the Registered Nurse Professional Development & Recognition Programme (PDRP) (or equivalent for those working outside of Te Whatu Ora). - Hold professional indemnity insurance (example member of NZNO) - Have completed a postgraduate qualification which includes an advanced health assessment paper.
+- Be a New Zealand registered nurse who meets the NZNC Te Kaunihera Tapuhi o Aotearoa criteria for expanded practice for registered nurses(9) OR a New Zealand Nurse Practitioner - Hold a current Annual Practicing Certificate (APC) with the NZNC Te Kaunihera Tapuhi o Aotearoa - Registered cervical smear taker in New Zealand is desirable but not essential to entry. - Certificated intrauterine contraceptive (IUC) inserter (including the levonorgestrel IUC: Mirena) is desirable but not essential to entry - Have two years concurrent post registration women's health/gynaecology experience within the last three years - Registered nurses must be a minimum of proficient on the Registered Nurse Professional Development & Recognition Programme (PDRP) (or equivalent for those working outside of a DHB). - Hold professional indemnity insurance (example member of NZNO) - Have completed a postgraduate qualification which includes advanced health assessment paper.

-Internationally qualified nurses who are hysteroscopists and seeking credentialing in NZ should first apply to NCNZ for NZ registration.
+Internationally qualified nurses who are hysteroscopists and seeking credentialing in New Zealand should first apply to NCNZ for New Zealand registration.